Wayneoween/alfred-dndbeyond-monster-workflow/README.md

-If you want the german name of the monster, as well as the page you can find it in the german source books, you can type `ddb` and select the `Toggle translate` field.
+If you want the german name of the monster, as well as the page you can find it in the german source books, you can type `ddb` and select the `Toggle translate` option.
 A notification will show you the current toggle position.
 All future searches will have the german monster name in front and the english monster name next to it.